-Rapper Noname is establishing herself not just as a phenomenal artist, but as a fierce activist.
-After deciding to change her name in 2016, she’s become increasingly interested in anti-capitalist initiatives after engaging in a Twitter discussion about capitalism last summer.
+Rapper Noname is establishing herself not just an artist, but as an activist as well.
+After deciding to change her name in 2016, she’s become increasingly interested in anti-capitalist initiatives after engaging in a Twitter discussion about capitalism.
 Then, in July 2019, she launched Noname’s Book Club, which has proven to be a safe space for radical readers.

-“I feel like there’s always been a stigma on Black people and reading just because historically, we were boxed out of that process,” she told ESSENCE last year.
+“I feel like there’s always been a stigma on Black people and reading just because historically, we were boxed out of that process,” she told ESSENCE in 2019.
 “I’m trying to break apart the stereotype that n*ggas don’t read because we definitely do.”
 Her work is a reminder of the history of Black American literacy.

 Slavery – 1700s